ajayarunachalam/nvidia_inference_microservice_explorer/README.md

+# NVIDIA NIM
+NVIDIA NIM (Inference Microservices) is a set of pre-built, optimized, containerized AI inference engines designed to accelerate the deployment of generative AI models.
+Part of the NVIDIA AI Enterprise suite, NIM enables developers to easily deploy models on any NVIDIA-accelerated infrastructure—from local workstations to cloud and data centers—using industry-standard APIs with high performance and security.

 # NVIDIA NIM Explorer

 A Gradio app for browsing, chatting with, and comparing NVIDIA NIM models via the `integrate.api.nvidia.com` endpoint.